autemox/screen-explain/readme.md

    - **OpenAiUtils**: Processes text through GPT-4 for explanation
    - **ExplanationWindow**: Displays the AI-generated explanation

+## Future Ideas
+1. Streaming text to start getting response sooner
+2. Integrate better OCR with less artifacts
+3. Custom prompts
+4. Image recognition and discussion
+5. Close to icon in bottom right for windows users

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.